Women - Rules

 General

-(vi) The winners’ scorecard signed by both skips and listing all the player’s names must be submitted by the winners, to the Competition Secretary, within 72 hours of the end of play.
-This can be via post, or emailing a scanned copy or photograph.
+• The winners’ scorecard signed by both skips and listing all the player’s names must be submitted by the winners, to the Competition Secretary, within 72 hours of the end of play.
+This can be via post, emailing or WhatsApp, with a photo making sure the date, competition, all competitor’s names and scores are all clearly visible.

 Cancellations